jcoreNL/spring-4.3-exam-notes/README.md

 When using proxies, you should apply the @Transactional annotation only to methods with public visibility.
 If you do annotate protected, private or package-visible methods with the @Transactional annotation, no error is raised, but the annotated method does not exhibit the configured transactional settings.

 Spring recommends that you only use the @Transactional annotation on concrete classes/methods.
-Although @Transactional can be placed on interface classes/methods as well, the fact that __Java annotations are not inherited from interfaces__ means that they are only available through dynamic proxyies, and not through cglib proxies.
+Although @Transactional can be placed on interface classes/methods as well, the fact that __Java annotations are not inherited from interfaces__ means that the annotations on interfaces are only available through dynamic proxyies, and not through CGLIB proxies.
+Even worse; when the AOP config attribute `proxyTargetClass=true` is used to force the use of CGLIB proxyies, interface annotations will be ignored ([source](https://docs.spring.io/spring/docs/4.2.x/spring-framework-reference/html/transaction.html#transaction-declarative-annotations)).

 ### What does declarative transaction management mean?
 Declarative transaction management is a model build on AOP.
 Spring has some transactional aspects that may be used to advice methods for them to work in a transactional manner.
 Declarative transaction management has the least impact on application code, and hence is most consistent with the ideals of a non-invasive lightweight container.